timmcginley/41936/Schedule/index.md

 * Brief lecture on working in interdisiciplinary teams
 * Model the existing building
-* Enroll on DTU Learn in your subject, team and consultant groups.
+* Enroll on DTU Learn in your team subject and consultant groups.
 * Document the original model you will adapt it next week.

 ## Week 03 - Proposed Building